TDoGoodT/smash-terminal/Readme.md

-# Testing Framework for OS 234123 - HW 1
+# Testing Framework for Smash
 ## Created by Ronen Sandler and Amitai Frey

 ### Important